Recalling: ICPIT Founder Jack W. Painter, Ph.D.

 He received his Ph.D. in Philosophy, Literature and Psychology from Emory University in Atlanta in 1961.
 Became bursary Smith-Mundt and pursued post-universitary training in Europe.
 Later he served as a Professor at the University of Miami where like several other contemporary university professors – searched to reach beyond mere intellectual knowledge by experiencing directly and personally….. he undertook research in physio-philosopy and psychology and took interest in acupuncture, yoga, zazen, Gestalt, retina work, deep tissue work (Rolfing)… and got certified in Massage by the Institute Lindsay-Hopkins in Miami.
 For years he was associated with the Wilhelm Reich Institute in Mexico, collaborating with Rafael Estrada Villa, MD and Blanca Rosa Anorve.
 The many years of self-exploration and research led to his development of Postural Integration® at the end of the 1960s.
 Energetic Integration® and Pelvic-Heart Integration® developing into independent modalities of Bodymind Integration in the 1990s.
 Jack died in Mill Valley (CA), on June 28, 2010 at the age of 76.

-Silke Ziehl one of our senior trainers in PsychoCorporal (Bodymind) Work, president of ICPIT says the following:
+Silke Ziehl a senior trainer in PsychoCorporal (Bodymind) Work says the following:

 “Jack Painter was truly one of the pioneers of the humanistic growth work, which originated in the 1960s with a vibrant search for the expansion of awareness and consciousness.
 As professor of Philosophy and Psychology at the University of Miami he engaged with the exciting developments that were happening at the time on the West Coast and met many of the people who were later grouped together in the ‘Human Potential’ movement.